-Michel is also overseeing the rebuild of the General’s Quarters at Longwood House, which are due to be completed in June 2014.
-The exterior of the General’s Quarters will be based on Doctor Ibbetson’s 1821 watercolour painting and will appear as seen at the time of Napoleon’s death.
-By contrast the interior will be modern and serve as a multi functional event space.
-A fireplace will be built in Regency style as a key feature within the room.
-The new General’s Quarters will also include two accommodation apartments.
-Michel is planning to host an official launch for the new General’s Quarters on 15th October 2015 to coincide with the date when Napoleon arrived on St Helena.
+The rebuild of the General’s Quarters at Longwood House was overseen by Michel and completed in June 2014.
+The exterior of the General’s Quarters is based on Doctor Ibbetson’s 1821 watercolour painting and appears as seen at the time of Napoleon’s death.
+By contrast the interior is modern and serves as a multi functional event space.
+A fireplace built in Regency style is a key feature within the room.
+The new General’s Quarters also includes two accommodation apartments.
 Between 1985 and 2010, Michel was the only Frenchman on the island.
 However there are now two more Frenchmen – one currently working on the airport project and the other teaching French!

 Napoleon was initially buried at the SaneValley, his second choice of burial site, until the French were given permission to have his corpse returned to France, nineteen years after his death.
 Napoleon’s remains are now buried in Les Invalides in Paris, however visitors to St Helena can visit his empty tomb, which is enclosed with a fence and surrounded by an abundance of flowers and pines.